 How The Laundress chooses to wash select synthetics:

 ♦ A nylon track suit or polyester parka (wash with Delicate Wash) using the Normal cycle (nylon and polyester are durable synthetics)

 ♦ An acetate blouse: The Delicate cycle (acetate is a silk-like fabric, which is a delicate synthetic)

 ♦ Workout clothes: We prefer to wash these synthetics on Delicate.
 However, if they require heavy-duty cleaning, we select the Normal cycle and choose cool or cold water.
 Wash with Sport Detergent).

 Some machines include additional cycle options such as “Heavy Duty” or “Whitest Whites.”
-Selecting one of these settings in addition to the regular setting (Normal, Delicates, Permanent Press) generally intensifies whichever cycle you're using, including a presoak and adding more water.
+Selecting one of these settings in addition to the regular washing machine setting (Normal, Delicates, Permanent Press) generally intensifies whichever cycle you're using, including a presoak and adding more water.
 You can opt for the “Heavy Duty” or “Whitest Whites” setting on your washing machine settings when washing heavily soiled laundry.
 Note that machines vary in their washing intensity.
 Get to know your machine.